FuelLabs/sway-applications/native-assets/fractional-NFT/README.md

 A fractional non-fungible token (F-NFT) is a unique token that represents a share or portion of ownership over a non-fungible token (NFT).
 On the Fuel Network, all NFTs and F-NFTs are [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
 F-NFTs are often created to sell partial ownership of an NFT on a secondary market, espeically in royalty NFTs to split a profit.

 In this barebones F-NFT example project, where locking a NFT into the vault will issue 100,000,000 shares.
-When all shares are sent to the vault in the same transaction, the NFT unlocks and can be withdrawn.
+When all shares are sent to the vault in the same transaction, the NFT is unlocked and can be withdrawn.

 ## Standards Implementations